-- To drive traffic to important pages on your own site (but only when those pages are relevant to the topic at hand).
+- To drive traffic to important pages on your website (but only when those pages are relevant to the topic at hand).

-- To eliminate redundancy on your site.
-Rather than repeating the same information on multiples pages, use links to send visitors to a single source of truth.
+- To avoid redundant pages.
+Rather than repeating the same information on multiple pages, use links to send visitors to a single source of truth.

 - Be concise: Links can span several words, but keep them to the most relevant words or phrase.

 - Try the skim test: A visitor should be able to skim the links on a page and understand what they link to without reading the context.

 - Avoid repeating the same link: When two links on a page go to the same destination, you create more work for your site’s visitors who have to figure out if and how the links are different.
 (Read more about avoiding duplicate links.)